Analysis of parallel Schwarz algorithms for time-harmonic problems using block Toeplitz matrices: Numerical simulations on the discretised equation

 To discretise we use a uniform square grid in each direction and triangulate to form P1 elements.
 As we increase $k$ we increase the number of grid points proportional to $k^{3/2}$ in order to ameliorate the pollution effect \cite{Babuska:1997:IPE}.
 We use an overlap of size $2h$, with $h$ being the mesh size.
 All computations are performed using FreeFem (\url{http://freefem.org/}), in particular using the \texttt{ffddm} framework.
-We solve the discretised problem using GMRES where the Schwarz method with Robin conditions is used as a preconditioner.
+We solve the discretised problem using GMRES where the parallel Schwarz method with Robin conditions is used as a preconditioner.
 In particular, we use right-preconditioned GMRES and terminate when a relative residual tolerance of $10^{-6}$ is reached.
 The construction of the domain decomposition preconditioner is described in detail in \cite{Bonazzoli:2019:ADD,Dolean:2020:IFD}.
-The one-level ORAS preconditioner is $\mathbf{M}^{-1} = \sum_{i=1}^{N} \mathbf{R}_i^T \mathbf{D}_i \mathbf{A}_i^{-1} \mathbf{R}_i$ where $\left\{\mathbf{R}_i\right\}_{1 \le i \le N}$ are the Boolean restriction matrices from the global to the local finite element spaces and $\left\{\mathbf{D}_i\right\}_{1 \le i \le N}$ are local diagonal matrices representing the partition of unity.
-The key ingredient of the ORAS method is that the local matrices $\left\{\mathbf{A}_i\right\}_{1 \le i \le N}$ incorporate more efficient Robin transmission conditions.
+The preconditioner, which arises naturally as the discretised version of the parallel Schwarz method with Robin conditions we have studied (see, e.g., \cite{StCyr:2007:OMA}), is known as the one-level optimised restricted additive Schwarz (ORAS) preconditioner.
+This ORAS preconditioner is given by